 Since 2000, Open Hand has contracted with Fulton County Office of Aging and Fayette Senior Services to provide home-delivered meals to seniors as well as congregate meals for senior citizen centers.
 Additionally, in partnership with Visiting Nurses Health System and Senior Citizen Services, Open Hand participates in the Fulton County Senior Collaborative to deliver services in central Fulton County.
 Our role in the joint venture involves routing and distribution of both home-delivered and congregate meals for 8 senior centers.
 Through these collaborations, we are able to serve more of our neighbors in need and provide a better quality meal to seniors, while adding additional funding dollars to our budget.

-The Senior Market Basket Program
+Market Basket Program

-The program is administered by the Fulton County Senior Collaborative, which includes Open Hand, Visiting Nurse Health Services and Senior Citizen Services.
 Currently, clients receive weekly bags of nutritious food items, including fresh fruits and vegetables and in addition, they receive monthly nutrition education materials that outline the health benefits of fruits and vegetables, as well as simple and practical recipes that incorporate them.

-Watch the Senior Market Basket Program video.
+Watch the Market Basket Program video.